Previous dayApril 15, 2026Next day

 65.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.2 earthquake 66 km E of Namie, Japan came in on April 15, 2026 at 23:07 UTC.
-This was a shallow crustal earthquake, focused at 65.3 km depth.
+A magnitude 4.2 seismic event took place 66 km E of Namie, Japan on April 15, 2026 at 23:07 UTC.
+The hypocenter lay at 65.3 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 37.602°, 141.741°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 37.602°N, 141.741°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15